Statistical inference on representational geometries: Introduction

 Experimental neuroscience has recently made rapid progress with technologies for measuring neural population activity.
 Spatial and temporal resolution, as well as the coverage of measurements across the brains of animals and humans have all improved considerably \citep{parvizi2018promises, abbott2020, wang2020, allen2021, guo2021, uugurbil2021ultrahigh, bandettini2021challenges}.
 Activity is measured using a wide range of techniques, including electrode recordings \citep{Jun2017, steinmetz2018challenges, parvizi2018promises}, calcium imaging \citep{wang2020}, functional magnetic resonance imaging \citep[fMRI;][]{allen2021, uugurbil2021ultrahigh, bandettini2021challenges}, and scalp electro- and magnetoencephalography \citep[EEG and MEG;][]{baillet2017, craik2019}.
 In parallel to the advances in measuring brain activity, theoretical neuroscience has substantially scaled up brain-computational models that implement computational theories \citep[e.g.,][]{kriegeskorte2015, kell2018, kubilius2019, zhuang2021}.
 The engineering advances associated with deep learning \citep[e.g.,][]{pytorch2019, tensorflow2015} provide powerful tools for modeling brain information processing for complex, naturalistic tasks \citep{lecun2015deep}.
 How to leverage the new big data to evaluate the new big models, however, is an open problem \citep{stevenson2011, sejnowski2014, smith2018, kriegeskorte2018cognitive}.

-An important concept for understanding how neural population codes is the concept of \textit{representational geometry} \cite{Shepard1970, Edelman1998a, Edelman1998b, Norman2006, diedrichsen2017, kriegeskorte2008b, kriegeskorte2008, Connolly2012, xue2010, Khaligh2014, yamins2014, cichy2014, Haxby2014, freeman2018, Kietzmann2019, Stringer2019, Chung2018, chung2021neural, kriegeskortewei2021}.
+An important concept for understanding neural population codes is the concept of \textit{representational geometry} \citep{Shepard1970, Edelman1998a, Edelman1998b, Norman2006, diedrichsen2017, kriegeskorte2008b, kriegeskorte2008, Connolly2012, xue2010, khaligh-razavi2014, yamins2014, cichy2014, Haxby2014, freeman2018, Kietzmann2019, Stringer2019, Chung2018, chung2021neural, kriegeskortewei2021}.
 Neural activity patterns that represent particular pieces of mental content, such as the stimuli presented in a neurophysiological experiment, can be viewed as points in the multivariate neural population response space of a brain region.
 The representational geometry is the geometry of these points.
 The geometry is characterized by the matrix of distances among the points.
-This distance matrix abstracts from the roles of individual neurons and provides a summary characterization of the neural population code that can be directly compared among animals and between brain and model representations (e.g. a layer of a neural network model).
-The representational geometry provides a multivariate characterization of a neural population code that generalizes linear decoding analyses.
-A linear decoding analysis reveals whether particular information is amenable to linear readout.
-The full distance matrix captures what information is available to any linear decoder \cite{kriegeskorte2019}.
+This distance matrix abstracts from the roles of individual neurons and provides a summary characterization of the neural population code that can be directly compared among animals and between brain and model representations (e.g. a cortical area and a layer of a neural network model).
+The representational geometry provides a multivariate characterization of a neural population code that can be motivated as a generalization of linear decoding analyses.
+A linear decoder reveals a single projection of the geometry.
+The full distance matrix (when measured after a transform that renders the noise isotropic) captures what information is available in any linear projection \citep{kriegeskorte2019}.